 Technical Skills and Abilities

-The candidate must possess the auditory perception, visual perception and somatic sensation abilities, as well as the mental capacity, to be able to observe and accurately acquire information directly from the patient as well as from other sources including written documents, pictorial images, simulators, computer programs and videos, and to rapidly assimilate large volumes of technically detailed and complex information presented in formal lecture, small group discussions, individual learning activities, and individual clinical settings.
+The candidate must possess keen auditory perception, visual perception, and somatic sensation abilities.
+Furthermore, they must possess the mental capacity to assimilate vast volumes of technically detailed and complex information presented in various forms, ranging from formal lectures to small group discussions, individual learning activities, and individual clinical settings.

-Examples of emergency treatments include, but are not limited to, adult and pediatric cardiopulmonary resuscitation, airway management, automated external defibrillation, the administration of intravenous medication, application of pressure to control bleeding, and the performance of simple obstetrical maneuvers.
-Such actions require quick and immediate reaction.
+Furthermore, the candidate must possess the necessary motor proficiency to administer general and emergency medical care to patients.
+This includes the ability to swiftly execute motor movements required for emergency treatments such as adult and pediatric cardiopulmonary resuscitation, airway management, automated external defibrillation, administration of intravenous medication, application of pressure to control bleeding, and performance of simple obstetrical maneuvers.
+Such actions necessitate quick and immediate reactions.

 Behavioral and Social Attributes

-Compassion, integrity, concern for others, interpersonal skills, interest and motivation are all personal qualities that are assessed during the admissions and education processes.
+Compassion, integrity, genuine concern for others, exceptional interpersonal skills, unwavering interest, and self-motivation are all personal qualities that are meticulously assessed throughout the admissions and education processes.